 Tickets are available through The Concertgebouw’s website and by telephone (020 671 83 45, daily from 10.00 a.m.- 5.00 p.m.).
 Our concert schedule shows the concerts planned for the coming months.
 The page of a given concert will also tell you when ticket sales begin.

-The concerts do not have assigned seating.
+Most of the concerts do not have assigned seating.
 When you buy a ticket, you can choose the section of the hall where you would like to sit, balcony ('Balkon'), stage ('Podium'), orchestra left ('Zaal Links') or orchestra right ('Zaal Rechts'), but not a particular seat.

 Will The Concertgebouw still be accessible to visitors with a disability?